 - Mindfulness: Notice sensations without judgment.
 Feel tightness, release, and areas to soften.

 Before starting, sit or lie down, close your eyes, and take 10 slow breaths.
-This prepares you for your gentle yoga practice.
+This prepares you for your session.

 Gentle Yoga Sequences & Flows for Hips, Hamstrings, Shoulders, and Spine

-These gentle yoga flows target stiff spots like hips and shoulders.
+These flows target stiff spots like hips and shoulders.
 Move slowly, tune into your body, and skip anything that hurts.

 Hip Release Yoga Flow: Gentle Sequence 1